rahulunlimited/sqlserverdocker/README.md

 | Login | sa |
 | Password | Sqlw1thD0ck3r |

-For Server name, you can use either . or localhost or 127.0.0.1
+For Server name, you can use either *.* or *localhost* or *127.0.0.1* if you are connecting from the host computer.
+If you are connecting from a different computer, then find the IP Address before connecting.

 #### Alternatively, you can use **sqlcmd** to connect to SQL Server
 ##### Enter the cotainer